Last Updated on March 7, 2021 by Larissa

 Fried chicken is a global phenomenon, and KFC is at the forefront.
 Today KFC is the world’s most popular chicken restaurant chain with over 21,000 outlets in 130(!) countries.
 That’s a lotta chicken!
 The name “KFC” was derived from “Kentucky Fried Chicken,” which gives you some indication of its humble beginnings.
 As foodie travelers we love learning about foods unique to an area, such as the chargrilled hot dogs in Buffalo or the quirky Kokorec sandwich in Istanbul.
-Here we have an opportunity to see where a chicken empire began . . .
+Here we have an opportunity to see the roots of an internationally beloved food, where a chicken empire began . . .

 Many people might think this is a story about the first KFC franchise (that was actually in Utah-more on that later).
-Nope, this story is more complex, and more historic than than that.
+Nope, this story is more complex, and more historic, than that.
 It’s a tale of good food, entrepreneurship, interstate highways (seriously!), and yet more entrepreneurship.

 The KFC Founder Story (Part 1)